Hall of Fame

 SHARE

-Bob Mathias suffered from anemia as a child.
-He had to take frequent naps to stay rested and have enough energy just to get through the day.
-He paid careful attention to his diet and took iron pills in an effort to get stronger.
+As a child, Bob Mathias struggled with anemia, often needing frequent naps just to get through the day.
+He closely monitored his diet and took iron supplements in an effort to get stronger.

-Mathias won his initial decathlon, advancing to the AAU National Championships, which served as the trials for the U.S. Olympic Team.
-He won that meet, too, beating three-time champion Irving Mondschein.
+Just weeks later, he won his first decathlon, earning a spot at the AAU National Championships, which served as the trials for the U.S. Olympic Team.
+There, he defeated three-time champion Irving Mondschein.

-After returning home, Mathias enrolled at Stanford University, where he played fullback for the Cardinal’s football team.
-In 1952, Mathias played in the Rose Bowl – the first nationally televised college football game – and then successfully defended his gold medal at the Helsinki 1952 Olympic Games, where he set a new world record and won by an incredible 962 points.
+After returning home, Mathias enrolled at Stanford University, playing fullback for the Cardinal football team while training for another Olympic run.
+In 1952, he appeared in the Rose Bowl, the first nationally televised college football game, and later traveled to the Helsinki 1952 Olympic Games.

-Mathias retired from competition undefeated in 11 decathlons.
 After graduating from Stanford, Mathias served in the U.S. Marine Corps.
-He later was elected to four terms as a member of the U.S. House of Representatives before serving as President of the American Kids Sports Association and director of the United States Olympic Training Center
+He was later elected to four terms as a member of the U.S. House of Representatives before serving as President of the American Kids Sports Association and director of the United States Olympic Training Center.

 MEDAL RESULTS